Kate misses Royal Ascot for second year as she aims for right balance

 The princess’ measured return to royal duties was welcomed by Queen Elizabeth II’s former communications secretary Ailsa Anderson.

-The King and Queen will be hoping for better luck with their horses after their much favoured thoroughbred Reaching High was well beaten in the Ascot Stakes on Tuesday.

-They have entered Rainbows Edge in the Kensington Palace Stakes, a fillies handicap, and their horse is favourite with a number of bookies.
+It is thought the princess is unlikely to make an appearance during the remaining days of the five-day racing meet – which ends on Saturday.

-Among the royals at the famous Berkshire meet were the Princess Royal and her husband Vice Admiral Sir Tim Laurence, the Duke and Duchess of Edinburgh and Zara and Mike Tindall.
+Among the royals at the famous race course were the Princess Royal and Vice Admiral Sir Tim Laurence, the Duke and Duchess of Edinburgh and Zara and Mike Tindall.

-During the day William was pictured enjoying a drink in an open-air section of the royal box with his mother-in-law Mrs Middleton a few feet away.
+William was pictured enjoying a drink in an open-air section of the royal box with Zara, and he later presented the prizes in the aptly named Prince of Wales’s Stakes.

+Later Charles and Camilla watched from the royal box as another of their Royal Ascot hopefuls failed to win.
+Their horse Rainbows Edge, a favourite with the bookies, lost in the Kensington Palace Stakes.

+The late Queen was a passionate owner and breeder of thoroughbreds and had more than 20 Royal Ascot winners during her 70-year reign.